Security Check Anomaly Detection¶

 Detection Metrics¶

-Monitors the number of inspection events within a specified time range that include the configured fields in the Security Check.
+Monitor the number of inspection events within a certain time range that include the set fields in Security Check.
 Supports adding label filters for screening.

 Field | Description |